AnEndlessUniverse/Ebooks-Library/README.md

 ## Welcome to My E-Book Library
 You can  Find  [Books](https://github.com/AnEndlessUniverse/Ebooks-Library/find/master?q=) and Download it.
-Opening in not allowed for now.
+Opening in browser is not allowed for now.